Spirit cancels half its flights; American also struggling

 “It’s pretty simple.
 They don’t have enough pilots, and they don’t have modern scheduling practices to do more with what they have,” said union spokesman Dennis Tajer.
 He said that bad weather “hits every airline, but American is the last to recover.
 This has to change.”

-American spokeswoman Whitney Zastrow said in a statement that Tuesday’s cancellations were largely related to Sunday’s storm in the Dallas-Fort Worth area.
+American denied that it has a pilot shortage.
+Spokeswoman Whitney Zastrow said in a statement that Tuesday’s cancellations were largely related to Sunday’s storm in the Dallas-Fort Worth area.
 She said employees were working around the clock to take care of customers.

-Southwest canceled about 3% of its flights Tuesday, and other large U.S. airlines had even fewer cancellations, according to FlightAware.
+Southwest canceled about 2% of its flights Tuesday, and other large U.S. airlines had even lower cancellation rates, according to FlightAware.
 The numbers don’t count flights on smaller planes that are branded as American Eagle, United Express or Delta Connection.

+Customers who called Spirit and American also complained about being put on hold for hours.
+Airlines received $54 billion in taxpayer money to keep people employed through the pandemic but reduced staff anyway.
+Now they are adding call center workers and filling other jobs.

+David Donovan, a retired lawyer in Washington whose future flight to Des Moines, Iowa, was changed, said American promised in a recorded message to call him back within four hours on Monday, then called at midnight, when he was trying to sleep.
+He elected to try again Tuesday but couldn’t get through.

 David Koenig can be reached at www.twitter.com/airlinewriter